AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-20-API-authentication.md

 Route::post('login', [AuthController::class, 'login']);
 ```

-These will both be accessed via the `api` based URLs:
+These will both be accessed via the `api` based URLs that use POST requests:

 - [http://localhost/api/register]()
 - [http://localhost/api/login]()

-using POST requests.

 ## Create Postman Tests

-We need to create tests. these tests check for missing data, invalid emails, and passwords when registering, plus incorrect
+We need to create tests.
+These tests check for missing data, invalid emails, and
-email, and password when logging in, then for valid values when registering and logging in.
+passwords when registering, plus incorrect email, and password when logging in, then for
+valid values when registering and logging in.

 ### Registering, Missing Data